 They’re the perfect option for the guest who is hoping for a more comfortable experience while still maintaining a focus on the healing qualities of naturally heated mineral water.

 Lithia Springs Resort & Wine Garden is a prime example of one of Oregon’s hot spring resorts.
-LIke many other hot spring resorts, Lithia Springs greatly enhances the hot springs experience with a variety of luxurious amenities as well as beautiful accommodations.
+Like many other hot spring resorts, Lithia Springs greatly enhances the hot springs experience with a variety of luxurious amenities as well as beautiful accommodations.

 To best enjoy a visit to one of these remarkable hot spring resorts, guests should be sure to take advantage of all of the amenities offered.
 Hot spring resorts come with a higher price tag than their primitive counterparts, but the variety of amenities like world-class spa facilities, daily breakfast, and yoga classes definitely make the cost worth it.

 Oregon’s wide array of hot spring offers is sure to please all types of visitors.
-Whether you prefer luxurious accommodations or camping among the stars, the Beaver State definitely has a hot spring that will fit the bill.
+Whether you prefer luxurious accommodations or camping among the stars, The Beaver State definitely has a hot spring that will fit the bill.

 Oregon’s Favorite Hot Springs

 Oregon is one of the prettiest states in the nation, blessed too with ample opportunities for soaking in thermal hot springs.
-The Pacific Northwest is filled with hot springs that are exciting, adventurous and rejuvenating.
+The Pacific Northwest is filled with hot springs that are exciting, adventurous, and rejuvenating.
 Not only are they great getaways from your daily routines, but they also offer a number of health benefits.
 Start planning your getaway to one of Oregon’s top hot springs:

 Terwilliger Hot Springs – Or Cougar Hot Springs, features serene, cascading pools that are separated by rocky stone slabs.
 Every descending pool has a lower water temperature than the one above.

 All pools are deep enough to allow your body to submerge fully.
-Cougar Springs is located near Eugene, OR and accessible year round for a reasonable fee.
+Cougar Springs is located near Eugene, OR, and accessible year-round for a reasonable fee.

-Belknap Hot Springs – It’s a fully developed beside the McKenzie River west of Bend, OR.
+Belknap Hot Springs – It’s fully developed beside the McKenzie River west of Bend, OR.
 There are two soaking pools to choose from and they are both surrounded by beautiful gardens.
 On-site accommodation is available.